movestore/MorningRep_AttrPlots/README.md

 **Track time duration. (`time_dur`):** time duration into the past that the track has to be plotted for.
 So, if the time duration is selected as 5 days then the plotted track consists of all location from the reference timestamp to 5 days before it.
 Values can be also decimals, e.g. 0.25 for the last 6 hours.
 Unit: days

-**Data attributes to plot (max. of 5 attributes allowed) (`attribs`):** the user has to provide the data attributes that shall be plotted for the defined time window.
+**Data attributes to plot (`attribs`):** the user has to provide the data attributes that shall be plotted for the defined time window.
 The exact names of the data attributes must be comma-separated! and without quotes.
 If unsure of attribute names or spelling, please run the previous App in your workflow and check the `event_attributes` in the `App Output Details` (green 'i').
 For definitions of Movebank attributes please refer to the Movebank Attribute Dictionary (https://www.movebank.org/cms/movebank-content/movebank-attribute-dictionary).
 Example: barometric_pressure, gps_satellite_count.

 ### Changes in output data